rundeck/rundeck/docs/en/developer/02-plugin-annotations.md

 These annotation classes are used:

-* `com.dtolabs.rundeck.plugins.descriptions.PluginProperty` - Declares a class field as a plugin configuration property
+* [PluginProperty](../javadoc/com/dtolabs/rundeck/plugins/descriptions/PluginProperty.html) - Declares a class field as a plugin configuration property
-* `com.dtolabs.rundeck.plugins.descriptions.SelectValues` - Declares a String property to be a "Select" property, which defines a set of input values that can be chosen from a list
+* [SelectValues](..//javadoc/com/dtolabs/rundeck/plugins/descriptions/SelectValues.html) - Declares a String property to be a "Select" property, which defines a set of input values that can be chosen from a list

 Attributes: